-Successfully establishing mining operations and profitably producing gold.
+Successfully establishing mining operations and profitably producing gold cannot be assured

 Orezone has a history of acquiring, exploring, and developing a large-scale project to construction in Burkina Faso over the last 20 years.
-The Company's previous mine construction project (Essakane) was sold to a larger company in 2009 prior to reaching commercial production due to poor capital market conditions.
 Orezone has no history of producing gold from any of its mineral exploration projects.
 There can be no assurance that the Company will successfully establish mining operations or profitably produce gold.

-All of the Company's projects are in the exploration and development stage.
+All of the Company's projects are in the exploration and evaluation stage.
 The future development of any projects found to be economically feasible will require Board approval, further funding, the construction and operation of mines, processing plants and related infrastructure.
 As a result, Orezone is subject to all of the risks associated with establishing new mining operations and business enterprises including:

-The availability of funds to finance construction and development activities are exposed to the following:

-- The timing and cost, which can be considerable, of the construction of mining and processing facilities; - The availability and cost of skilled labour, consultants, mining equipment and supplies; and - The timing to receive any outstanding documentation, including permits, tax exemptions and fiscal guarantees required to commence construction and or draw down on any financial facility.
+- The availability of capital to finance construction and development activities is uncertain, may not be available, or may not be available at a cost which is economic to construct and develop a mine; - The timing and cost, which can be considerable, to construct mining and processing facilities is uncertain and subject to increase: - The availability and cost of skilled labour, consultants, mining equipment and supplies; and - The timing to receive any outstanding documentation, including permits, tax exemptions and fiscal guarantees required to commence construction and/or draw down on any loan facility.

 The costs, timing and complexities of mine construction and development are increased by the location of the Company's mineral exploration projects.
 It is common in new mining operations to experience unexpected problems and delays during construction, development and mine start-up.
 In addition, delays in the commencement of mineral production often occur.

 Accordingly, there are no assurances that the Company's activities will result in profitable mining operations or that the Company will successfully establish mining operations or profitably produce gold at any of its projects.

-Potential for the Company to become subject to additional tax liabilities.
+There is the potential for the Company to become subject to additional tax liabilities.

 The Company may be subject to additional tax liabilities as a result of tax audits, differing interpretations of the tax laws in Burkina Faso or from new or inconsistent application of tax laws in Burkina Faso.
 Taxes may be assessed or re-assessed based on the Company's current or future operations, or from transactions undertaken by the Company, both present and past.
-While the Company carefully considers the tax effect of all such transactions and operations, the relevant tax authorities may take a different interpretive view of tax law, may apply tax law in a manner that is inconsistent with prior applications and/or may re-assess past transactions based on new policy pronouncement or policies.
+While the Company carefully considers the tax effect of all such transactions and operations, the relevant tax authorities may take a different interpretive view of tax law, may apply tax law in a manner that is inconsistent with prior applications and/or may re-assess past transactions based on new policy pronouncements or policies.
 While the Company makes every reasonable effort to ensure that its tax positions are appropriate and in accordance with the Burkina Faso Tax Code, there can be no assurance that the tax positions related to transactions undertaken by the Company will not be challenged by the local tax authorities, which, if determined adversely, could result in material additional taxes and penalties being paid, and which would have a material and adverse effect on the Company's financial position and cash flows.